Paymaster RPC Methods

 }

-.
-You may mint up to 1 ETH of test tokens at a time using the block scanner interface.
+The testnet ERC-20 token address is 0x3870419Ba2BBf0127060bCB37f69A1b1C090992B.
+You may mint up to 1 ETH of test tokens at a time with the contract using your blockchain's block explorer.

 pm_accounts

-This method allows clients to get all the paymaster addresses associated with an EntryPoint that’s owned by this service.
+This method allows clients to get all the Paymaster addresses associated with an EntryPoint that’s owned by this service.
 The first address in the returned array is the preferred paymaster contract.

 This is useful for use cases where a client application is required to know the paymaster address to create certain transactions like an ERC-20 approve.